-Andrew is the head of the tax team in South Africa, based in Johannesburg.
+Andrew is the head of the tax in South Africa, based in Johannesburg.
 He is also a member of the firms’ specialised exchange control and regulation and investigation teams.

 His tax experience covers a broad range of transactions relevant to the practice’s corporate client base, predominantly in the international, banking and mergers and acquisitions fields.